PetraOleum/2016-Notes/Physiology and Pharmacology.markdown

 * Intestinal mobility
 * Perspiration

+You can teach yourself to control _some_ of the autonomic functions, but not all of them.

 #### Sympathetic Nervous System (SNS)

+* "Excitable", like when being chased or scared
 * Ganglia lie near spinal cord
 * Accelerates
     * Cardiovascular system